Amadou02/in202/classes/class6.md

 	git status

 ~~~
-On branch gh-pages
+On branch master
-Your branch and 'origin/gh-pages' have diverged,
+Your branch and 'origin/master' have diverged,
 and have 1 and 2 different commits each, respectively.
   (use "git pull" to merge the remote branch into yours)
 ~~~